-Historic England’s Archive is not just a record of England’s architectural history, archaeology and historic environment – the photographers whose collected work it holds have, like everyone else, been caught up in the fun and fervour of the festive season.
+Historic England’s Archive is not just a record of England’s architectural history, archaeology and historic environment.
+The photographers whose collected work it holds have, like everyone else, been caught up in the fun and fervour of the festive season.

 Deck the halls (factories and streets) with boughs of holly